PeterCamilleri/fOOrth/README.md

 changes in the language fairly closely.
 The most current guide in PDF format may be found at the community web site above.

-This code repo also has PDF formatted guides for majot revisions.
+This code repo also has PDF formatted guides for major revisions.

 ## Contributing